For graduate admission, see the WSU Tri-Cities Graduate School.

 You’re considered an international transfer applicant if you have completed the equivalent of a “B” average (2.5 on a 4.0 scale) in at least one full year of study at a recognized or accredited post-secondary school.
 As an international transfer applicant, you don’t have to submit secondary school information — instead, you’ll be considered for admission on the basis of the college-level work you have completed.

-All international students need to demonstrate basic proficiency in the English language.There are three ways you can meet the language proficiency requirement:
+All international students need to demonstrate basic proficiency in the English language and there are three ways you can meet this requirement:

-1. Take a language examThe two most commonly accepted exams are the TOEFL (Test of English as a Foreign Language) and IELTS (International English Language Testing System).
+Take a language exam.
+The two most commonly accepted exams are the TOEFL (Test of English as a Foreign Language) and IELTS (International English Language Testing System).
 Other examinations may also be accepted.
 You will need to score at least 550 (paper-based), 79 (internet-based), or 213 (computer-based) on the TOEFL.
 The IELTS minimum score is 6.5.
 The minimum score is 77 on the MELAB.

-Qualify for a language waiverYou can qualify for a language proficiency waiver if you meet one of these criteria at the time you apply:
+Qualify for a language waiver.
+You can qualify for a language proficiency waiver if you meet one of these criteria at the time you apply: